mirjunaid26/particle_accelerator_LHC/README.txt

 Approached the signal detection from background as Anomaly detection problem

-Assmuptions:
-Assumed each feature is independent in the row
+Assumptions: Assumed each feature is independent in the row

 Problems: